ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * **Consideration for Brainstorming techniques**
   * Brainstorming is useful early in the requirements elicitation process.
   * Brainstorming can help to generate wide variety of views of the problem and solution.
+* Brainstorming sessions are ideally divided into two phases
+  * **Idea Generation Phase**: It focuses on the gathering all possible ideas within the time limit
+  * **Idea Consolidation phase**: In this phase, the ideas are getting revised, organizing and reviewed.
+In this phase, each idea gets evaluated, then combine ideas after removing duplicate ideas.
+Finally, ideas will be rated and ranked after discussing with the team
+* Different types of brainstorming techniques
+  * **Open Brainstorming**: Participants call out the ideas and are capture by the meeting facilitator
+  * **Individual Brainstorming**: Project team member creates a list of features/ideas concerning project issue/risk and shares with the facilitator
+  * **Structured Brainstorming**: Meeting participant silently write down their ideas and facilitator requests
+*